Poove Poochooda Vaa

-Poove Poochooda Vaa is a 1985 Indian Tamil-language drama film directed by Fazil, starring Padmini, S. Ve.
+Poove Poochooda Vaa is a 1985 Indian Tamil-language drama film directed by Fazil and produced by Navodaya (a partnership concern), starring Padmini, S. Ve.
 Shekher, Nadhiya and Jaishankar.
 It is a remake of his own Malayalam film Nokkethadhoorathu Kannum Nattu and also marked the Tamil debut of Nadhiya.
 The film ran for 100 days In many theatres across the state.

 Plot

 Poongavanathamma is a lonely old woman who lives in a town named Malligaipanthal.
 She is frequently irritated by the nearby schoolboys ringing her door bell frequently for fun, sneezing while she is going to temple, making a loud noise in the speaker, etc. A girl comes to her home one day and rings the doorbell.
 Mistaking her for the irritating boys, Poongavanathamma comes to thrash them, but is surprised on seeing a young girl who introduces herself as Sundari, her granddaughter.
 Poongavanathamma does not invite her inside and tries to shut the door, but Sundari manages to enter the house.
 Sundari explains how she knows about her grandmother and how she arrived at her doorstep but Poongavanathamma does not respond to anything.

 Sundari, being a mischievous girl, pranks her neighbour David, a young man, by scaring him with the demon's mask while he is working out on his terrace.
 She befriends the boys who irritate her grandmother and play all sorts of pranks and becomes the loving girl in her area.
 Sundari finds that her grandma likes yellow colour very much and tries to impress her with that.
 But Poongavanthamma gets angry and throws her out of her home at night.
 But she again takes her back and explains why she has behaved like that.

 Poongavanthamma, being a single mother was very close to her daughter.
 She permitted her daughter to marry the man of her choice on the condition that the groom must live with them forever.
 But the groom did not keep the promise and he took her daughter away.
 After the death of her daughter, she pleaded to get back the child from her son-in-law, to which he refused.
 She also had an unsuccessful legal attempt to get the custody of her granddaughter as she is too old to take care of a child.
 Since 17 years, neither Sundari nor her father visited her home.
 This made her frustrated and angry as her waiting for 17 years to hear the door bell rung by her granddaughter did not happen.
 Sundari promises her grandmother that she will never leave her alone no matter who calls her.
 From then on, Poongavanthamma and Sundari bond with each other.
 Sundari also realises how affectionate her grandmother is towards her at many points.
 Poongavanthamma removes the much troubling doorbell as her desire got fulfilled by Sundari's arrival.